dossma/telegram-downloader/README.md

 # telegram-downloader
-Downloads all content from a Telegram channel
+Downloads all content from a Telegram channel.

 ## Motivation
 When you know a channel which continously shares interesting content, you may want to store them on your computer.